Zilliqa/Scilla-Cookbook/docs/recipes/scilla-contract/messages.md

   - msgs
 ---

-# Contract to Contract Interaction
+# Messages, Callbacks & Contract-to-Contract Interaction

-## Contract
+## Contract-to-Contract Interaction

 Developers may wish to call another contract to perform a specific action.
-This page details the way this can be achieved.

-### Crosschain calling example
+### Crosschain calling example using Messages

 Let's assume we have a [button contract](/tutorials/scilla-contract/incrementing-button/basics-introduction).
 The button contract allows addresses to interact and press the button.
 In this example we write a contract that interacts with the button contract called ```CallerContract```